ukhas/habcloud-infra/monitoring/README.md

  * We could run Riemann.
 Apps send metrics to Riemann directly, it does analysis and alerting and sends to InfluxDB for long term storage.
 We just run one Riemann instance, so JVM requirement isn't too bad.
 We get advanced monitoring/alerting capability.
 We don't get statsd anywhere.
+We have to write our alerts and processing in Clojure in one central config file.

  * We could run Heka.
 We'd run it on every host, plus probably one central instance.
 On each host it runs statsd for application metrics, some applications could report to it directly, and it can do basic alerting.
 It then outputs to InfluxDB.
-We have to run it on every host (but that's not too onerous).
+We have to run it on every host (but that's not too onerous as it's a statically linked binary).
 We get less flexible alerting.
-It can read log files for us and send them to ElasticSearch/LogStash.
-It's not clear if Heka and Riemann can usefully coexist, though.
+It can read log files for us and send them to ElasticSearch.
+   Configuration is a somewhat simpler format and probably per-host (though it's not clear how this would interact with monitoring that hosts are actually running).
+It's not clear if Heka and Riemann can usefully coexist.

 Alerting on application or service downtime is doable in Riemann and probably in Heka based on the absence of heartbeat or other regular metrics.